thevpc/nuts/README.md

 </pre>

 nuts stands for **Network Updatable Things Services** tool.
-It is a simple tool  for managing remote components, installing these  components to the current machine and executing such  components on need.
+It is a simple tool  for managing remote artifacts, installing these  artifacts to the current machine and executing such  artifacts on need.
 Each managed package  is also called a **nuts** which  is a **Network Updatable Thing Service** .
-Nuts components are  stored  into repositories.
-A  **repository**  may be local for  storing local Nuts or remote for accessing  remote components (good examples  are  remote maven  repositories).
-It may also be a proxy repository so that remote components are fetched and cached locally to save network resources.
+Nuts artifacts are  stored  into repositories.
+A  **repository**  may be local for  storing local Nuts or remote for accessing  remote artifacts (good examples  are  remote maven  repositories).
+It may also be a proxy repository so that remote artifacts are fetched and cached locally to save network resources.
 One manages a set of repositories called a  workspace.
-Managed **nuts**  (components)  have descriptors that depicts dependencies between them.
+Managed **nuts**  (artifacts)  have descriptors that depicts dependencies between them.
 This dependency is seamlessly handled by  **nuts**  (tool) to resolve and download on-need dependencies over the wire.

-**nuts** is a swiss army knife tool as it acts like (and supports) **maven** build tool to have an abstract view of the the  components dependency and like  **npm**, **pip** or **zypper/apt-get**  package manager tools
+**nuts** is a swiss army knife tool as it acts like (and supports) **maven** build tool to have an abstract view of the the  artifacts dependency and like  **npm**, **pip** or **zypper/apt-get**  package manager tools
-to  install and uninstall components allowing multiple versions of the very same component to  be installed.
+to  install and uninstall artifacts allowing multiple versions of the very same artifact to  be installed.

 ## COMMON VERBS:
-+ deploy,undeploy   : manage components (package installers) on the local repositories
++ deploy,undeploy   : manage artifacts (package installers) on the local repositories
 + install,uninstall : install/uninstall a package (using its fetched/deployed installer)
 + update            : update a package (using its fetched/deployed installer)
 + fetch,push        : download from, upload to remote repositories
-+ find              : searche for existing/installable components
++ find              : searche for existing/installable artifacts

 ## Download Latest stable version
 + Java or any Java enabled OS : Linux,Windows,iOS, ... :: [nuts-0.5.7.jar](https://github.com/thevpc/vpc-public-maven/raw/master/net/vpc/app/nuts/nuts/0.5.7/nuts-0.5.7.jar)